 Tilt-Shift Effect vs. Background Blurring: What’s the Difference?

 There are a lot of reasons why you'd want to use a blur effect on your photos.
 We’re going to introduce you to the two most common uses: tilt-shift and background blur.

-Firstly, what is the ‘tilt-shift’ effect?
-It’s a look that’s achieved when photographers use a large aperture lens, creating a shallow depth of field (a.k.a the perceived distance between a scene’s foreground and background).
-This effect sharply focuses on a certain element in the foreground, while blurring everything in the middleground and background to make them appear further away.
+A "tilt-shift" effect is achieved when photographers use a large aperture lens, creating a shallow depth of field (a.k.a., the perceived distance between a scene’s foreground and background).
+This effect sharply focuses on a certain element in the foreground, while blurring everything in the middle ground and background to make them appear further away.

 Sure, there are times when you will need to blur your entire image.
 For example, when you want to overlay an image with a quote or business logo for social media, but want to remove hard lines and distracting detail to truly make these elements pop.
 However, if it’s the tilt-shift effect you’re after, the trick is to choose a focal point in your image.
 Subtle blurring around this point then adds dimension and creates the illusion of everything else fading into the distance.

 Powered by our very own A.I. technology, our collection of blurring tools can instantly isolate the subject in your photos and blur the background behind it!
 Aside from the basic Blur tool, we have a couple of other options for you to achieve that blurry perfection.
 Read on to find out how!

 1. Blur Photo Backgrounds With the Blur Tool